Long Island Composers Alliance Presents Tomorrow’s Classics….Today

 Arline Diamond Memorial Cash Awards will be given according to age category to three of the evening’s student composers in recognition of their work.
 They will be presented and their works will be performed on June 5, 2016 at LICA’s 45th Anniversary Concert at Long Island’s South Huntington Library.

 Here’s hoping for 45 more years of looking to the future!

 Visit Long Island Composers Alliance at http://www.licamusic.org/.

 Visit the Hofstra University Music Department at http://www.hofstra.edu/academics/colleges/hclas/music/index.html.

-Visit The Long Island Music Hall of Fame at http://www.limusichalloffame.org/.
+Visit The Long Island Music and Entertainment Hall of Fame at https://www.limusichalloffame.org/.

 Review by Jeffrey James